kumarGayu/sample_movie_ticket/README.md

 ```
 npm run start           # Start the node js server
 npm run dev             # Start the node js server with nodemon
+# new terminal
+npm run build           # Start webpack (build the bundle js file)

 npm run test            # to run the test in api for search
-npm run build           # Start webpack (build the bundle js file)
 npm run killNodeWin     # Kill all node processes in Windows
 npm run killNodeLinux   # Kill all node processes in Linux and Mac Os
 ```